Towards a Practical Understanding of Lagrangian Methods in Safe Reinforcement Learning: Related work

+\textbf{Multi-objective RL} Constrained RL is closely related to multi-objective RL, as both involve balancing multiple objectives.
+Noted by \cite{ray_benchmarking_nodate}, safety requirements typically exhibit a saturation effect: once the safety threshold is satisfied, further improvements no longer make the system any safer.
+This property corresponds to the constraint threshold in the constrained formulation.
+Although this has no direct equivalent in multi-objective optimization, a multi-objective analysis on the return and cost of constrained optimization problems in RL could add value to our understanding of the underlying constraint geometry of the problem, as the optimal trade-off theoretically lies on a return-cost Pareto frontier \citep{roijers_survey_2013, moaert_multi-objective_nodate}.

-From an empirical standpoint, Ray et al. \cite{ray_benchmarking_nodate} introduced the Safety Gym benchmark suite, providing standardized environments to assess safe RL algorithms.
+\textbf{Empirical studies of safe RL} From an empirical standpoint, \cite{ray_benchmarking_nodate} introduced the Safety Gym benchmark suite, providing standardized environments to assess safe RL algorithms.
 Their study highlighted that simple Lagrangian-based methods perform competitively among safe RL algorithms, but did not explicitly analyze the role of the Lagrange multiplier itself.
-Focusing on the \textit{update} of the Lagrange multiplier, Stooke et al. \cite{stooke_responsive_2020} provided the first systematic empirical insights into PID-controlled multiplier updates, examining the individual influence of its three tunable hyperparameters.
+Focusing on the \textit{update} of the Lagrange multiplier, \cite{stooke_responsive_2020} provided the first systematic empirical insights into PID-controlled multiplier updates, examining the individual influence of its three tunable hyperparameters.

-While prior research has advanced both the theoretical and algorithmic foundations of Lagrangian methods, empirical investigations into the behavior and sensitivity of the Lagrange multiplier remain limited.
-To our knowledge, no prior work has systematically characterized the empirical behavior of $\lambda$ in Lagrangian methods.
-This work addresses this gap by providing a detailed empirical analysis of $\lambda$ in Lagrangian methods, comparing fixed values of $\lambda$ with gradient ascent and PID-controlled updates.
+Despite the well-known sensitivity and practical difficulty of tuning $\lambda$, empirical investigations that provide practical intuition about its behavior remain limited, even though prior work has advanced the theoretical and algorithmic foundations of Lagrangian methods.
+To the best of our knowledge, no prior work has systematically characterized the empirical behavior of $\lambda$ in Lagrangian methods, nor provided a systematic multi-objective analysis of the return–cost trade-off.